 Oregon General Information

-Oregon is a state in the western United States on the Pacific Ocean bordering California, Washington, Idaho, and Nevada.
+Abbreviated as OR on ABBREVIATIONFINDER.ORG, Oregon is a state in the western United States on the Pacific Ocean bordering California, Washington, Idaho, and Nevada.

 Rank (within the US): 9th out of 50 states